 Watch: Patrik Andersson's title-winning free-kick

-Kahn would go on to win a remarkable eight Bundesliga titles with his band of Bayern brothers, an all-time record that he shares with fellow club legends Scholl, Bastian Schweinsteiger, Philipp Lahm and Franck Ribery but has since been surpassed.
+Kahn would go on to win a remarkable eight Bundesliga titles with his band of Bayern brothers, an all-time record that he previously shared with fellow club legends Scholl, Bastian Schweinsteiger, Philipp Lahm and Franck Ribery but has since been surpassed.
 He made his 557th and final Bundesliga appearance on 17 May 2008, celebrating his swansong with a 4-1 victory – and another Meisterschale – before being given a standing ovation by the Allianz Arena.

 He bowed out with a bulging trophy cabinet that also included six DFB Cups, eight German League Cups, the 1996 UEFA Cup and the 2001 Intercontinental Cup.
 He was named German Footballer of the Year in 2000 and 2001, and ranked third in the Ballon d'Or standings in 2001 and 2002.
 His record of 204 Bundesliga clean sheets stood until surpassed by Manuel Neuer - someone who has taken a few records off the Titan - a few years ago.

 "I couldn't have asked for any more over the years," Kahn admitted.
 "I just feel grateful my body held out for so long, and I was able to celebrate so many great successes at a club like Bayern.
 There were so many emotional highlights but also some emotional lows.
 It's not always the really big titles that are linked with emotional highlights.
 Sometimes it's the smaller moments."

 Since hanging up his gloves, Kahn has worked as a successful television pundit for German broadcaster ZDF, published several books, obtained a master's degree in business administration and pursued a number of other entrepreneurial and charity interests.
 He also worked as an ambassador for the Bundesliga, visiting numerous countries around the world to discuss German football.